ECHSA’s Mission Statement:

 ECHSA is a registered NPO.
 All members of her Executive are volunteers.
 The Association endeavours to obtain the recognition of society and the protection of the law for the obligation and concomitant right of parents to educate and school their children in every respect.

-Our aim is to construct a network, consisting of all the Provincial Associations of South Africa, that would become the first line of defence when the DBE drafts policies and amends laws, eg the BELA Bill, on a national level.
+Our aim is to construct a network, consisting of all the provincial homeschool associations of South Africa, that would become the first line of defence when the Department of Basic Education drafts policies and amends laws, eg the BELA Bill.

-We endeavour to encourage Provincial Associations to become legal entities, by means of registering as NPO’s, and consequently demanding representation on, firstly Provincial level, then on National level, by means of the South African Home Education Association, when policies and bills are discussed.
+We thus endeavour to encourage provincial associations to become legal entities, by means of registration as NPO’s, and subsequently to seek representation on, firstly, provincial, then national level, via the South African Home Education Association, when policies and bills are discussed.

-We aim to be proactive in our approach to dealing with amendments and policies, instead of waiting for legal action to be taken against home educators and their children after such have been passed.
+We aim to be proactive in our approach to dealing with amendments and policies, instead of waiting for legal action to be taken against home educators and their children after such have been passed in Parliament.

 Who does ECHSA represent?: